Course Catalog

 5 units

 Examines basic theories, models, methods, and research findings in human memory.
 Both traditional and nontraditional topics are covered.
-Prerequisite(s): course 3 or 100.
+Prerequisite(s): PSYC 100.
+Enrollment is restricted to psychology and cognitive science majors and minors.

 PSYC 130